dfkoh/redux-fetch-actions/README.md

   * `headers` contains an instance of `Headers` with which the server responded to the request.

   * `statusCode` contains an integer value of the response status code, e.g. `200`.

+### abortController: AbortController | null

+`abortController` should be passed an [AbortController instance](https://developer.mozilla.org/en-US/docs/Web/API/AbortController).
+This instance will be connected to the fetch request when the request is made, and can be used to abort the request.

 ### conditional?: (state: Object) => boolean